Skip to content

 • Validates tstoken against reconstructed URL

-• Injects synthetic_id query parameter
+• Injects ts-ec query parameter

 • Logs click metadata (tsurl, referer, user agent)